1 can of lentils, washed and drained

 1 large onion, diced

-1 fresh green chill, sliced lengthways (you can also use 1/4 tsp of red crushed chili peppers)
+1/2 to 1 fresh jalapeño pepper, sliced lengthways, seeds removed and chopped (OR 1/4 tsp of red crushed chili peppers)

 2 cinnamon sticks, broken in half

 1/2 tsp garam masala

 1/4 tsp chili powder

 1 tsp ground cumin

 2 ripe tomatoes, diced